ramontayag/ruby-bitcoin_cleaner/README.md

 ## Usage

+First, require the library in your  `test_helper`/`spec_helper`:

+    require 'bitcoin_testnet'

+Now, you have access to `BitcoinTestnet`.

+Second, you have to tell BitcoinTestnet where the testnet in a box directory is.
+I prefer to keep it in the test folder of my project.
+For example, with RSpec:

+    git submodule add https://github.com/freewil/bitcoin-testnet-box testnet

+Then, in your `test_helper`/`spec_helper`:

+    BitcoinTestnet.dir = "spec/testnet"

+Third, tell `BitcoinTestnet` when to do its work:

 - Before the test suite starts, call `BitcoinTestnet.start`.
 This will start the Testnet and clean it.
 If you have already started the Testnet yourself manually, it will just clean it.
 - Before each spec, call `BitcoinTestnet.clean`.
 This will reset the Testnet, so it looks like it did the first time you started the Testnet.
 - After the test suite is finished, call `BitcoinTestnet.stop`.
 This turns off the Testnet and cleans if.
 If you started the Testnet manually, then it just cleans it.